Skip to content

 Forwarding Refs

 Refs are used for Direct Manipulation.
-A common pratice is to set a ref to a component, then use the ref to call methods or access properties of the component.
+A common practice is to set a ref to a component, then use the ref to call methods or access properties of the component.

 Passing a ref to react-native components